usnistgov/NFRL/README.md

 ```

 ### Ubuntu and Debian
-Again, the instructions below are meant only as a guide; your process may vary, however, these steps have been shown
+The instructions below are meant only as a guide; your process may vary, however, these steps have been shown
 to work for configurations specific to these environments.

 #### Update and Upgrade